yangautumn43/ar_go/slam/visual-inertial-slam-notes.md

 ## Open Sources
 * [Awesome SLAM](https://github.com/kanster/awesome-slam/blob/master/README.md): Simultaneous Localization and Mapping, also known as SLAM, is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
+* [ORB-SLAM](https://github.com/yangautumn/ORB_SLAM)ORB-SLAM is a versatile and accurate Monocular SLAM solution able to compute in real-time the camera trajectory and a sparse 3D reconstruction of the scene in a wide variety of environments, ranging from small hand-held sequences to a car driven around several city blocks.
+It is able to close large loops and perform global relocalisation in real-time and from wide baselines.
+Check out the new [ORB-SLAM2](https://github.com/yangautumn/ORB_SLAM2)(Monocular, Stereo and RGB-D).
+See the [project webpage](http://webdiis.unizar.es/~raulmur/orbslam/).
+And [youtube](https://www.youtube.com/watch?v=ufvPS5wJAx0) for the exiting video.
 * [LSD-SLAM](https://github.com/tum-vision/lsd_slam) is a novel, direct monocular SLAM technique: Instead of using keypoints, it directly operates on image intensities both for tracking and mapping.
 The camera is tracked using direct image alignment, while geometry is estimated in the form of semi-dense depth maps, obtained by filtering over many pixelwise stereo comparisons.
 We then build a Sim(3) pose-graph of keyframes, which allows to build scale-drift corrected, large-scale maps including loop-closures.
 LSD-SLAM runs in real-time on a CPU, and even on a modern smartphone.
 (LSD-SLAM: Large-Scale Direct Monocular SLAM)
-* [ORB-SLAM](https://github.com/yangautumn/ORB_SLAM)ORB-SLAM is a versatile and accurate Monocular SLAM solution able to compute in real-time the camera trajectory and a sparse 3D reconstruction of the scene in a wide variety of environments, ranging from small hand-held sequences to a car driven around several city blocks.
-It is able to close large loops and perform global relocalisation in real-time and from wide baselines.
-Check out our new [ORB-SLAM2](https://github.com/yangautumn/ORB_SLAM2)(Monocular, Stereo and RGB-D).
-See our [project webpage](http://webdiis.unizar.es/~raulmur/orbslam/).
 * [OKVIS](https://github.com/yangautumn/okvis): Open Keyframe-based Visual-Inertial SLAM.
 This is the Author's implementation of the [1] and [3] with more results in [2].
     * [1] Stefan Leutenegger, Simon Lynen, Michael Bosse, Roland Siegwart and Paul Timothy Furgale.
 Keyframe-based visual–inertial odometry using nonlinear optimization.
 The International Journal of Robotics Research, 2015.
     * [2] Stefan Leutenegger.
 Unmanned Solar Airplanes: Design and Algorithms for Efficient and Robust Autonomous Operation.
 Doctoral dissertation, 2014.